Ayomide4/MessagingApp/README.md

 # MessagingApp

-## Full Stack messaging app

 ## What does this app do?
-  This application lets users send messages between each other in real-time!
+  This is a full stack mobile application that lets users send messages between each other in real-time!

 | Technologies Used | Image |
 | --- | --- |